fotistsiou/java_tutorial/src/fotistsiou/javatutorial/c_java_advanced_topics/threads/theory/C_Threads.md

 Some of the characteristics of the main thread:

+- The `getName()` method returns the name of the thread as a `String`.
+Each thread in Java has a name, which can be explicitly set using the `setName(String name)` method or assigned automatically by the JVM if not specified.
+- The `threadId()` method returns a unique identifier for the thread as a `long` value.
+This ID is assigned by the JVM and remains constant for the lifetime of the thread.
 - The invocation `t.isAlive()` returns whether the thread has been started and hasn't died yet.
 - Every thread has a **priority**, and the `getPriority()` method returns the priority of a given thread.
 Threads with a higher priority are executed in preference to threads with lower priorities.